pstrobl96/prusa_exporter/README.md

 I've created docker-compose.yaml file, that can be used for deploy of exporter.
 You would need [Docker](https://docs.docker.com/engine/install/) and [docker-compose](https://docs.docker.com/compose/install/linux/) plugin installed.
 Right now it is possible to use `docker compose up` only with Linux because I do not build image for Linux.

+### Logs

+Wait.
+This is exporter for Prometheus right?
+Right?
+Well yes but the way how printers works with metrics is... let's say interesting?
+Because both metrics and logs are sent via syslog I took a chance to get logs from printer as well and forward them to Promtail or Loki push endpoint.
+Why I even bothered you ask?
+Becuase Promtail was unable to accept log data from printer, it worked only for metrics (somehow?).
+So I just modified my code to catch data a forward them to Loki.

 ### Metrics

 Metrics that you can find in this exporter are "scraped" from two sources.
 First is Prusa Link, it is pretty usual REST API that returns all data in JSON.
 There is a lot of useful metrics but there are few that are missing.
 Like data from most of sensors and for example current or voltage.
 However this is not appliable to **Einsy printers like MK3, these supports only Prusa Link API.**